Derrick Green: Early life

-Music career
+Career

 Pre-Sepultura

-Green became a friend and roadie of the already formed thrash metal/hardcore band Outface which was formed in 1985.
-He then joined the band in 1986 at the age of 15 after the departure of their two former singers.
+Green became a friend and roadie of the already formed thrash metal/hardcore band Outface which formed in 1985.
+He then joined the band in 1986 at the age of 15 after the departures of their first two singers.
 The band consisted of guitarist Charlie Garriga (CIV), bassist Frank Cavanagh (Prong and Filter) and drummer Mark Konopka.
 They recorded two demos, one in 1987 and the other in 1989.
 They were then offered a recording deal by a friend from New York, Walter Schreifels (Quicksand, Youth of Today, Gorilla Biscuits) for a recording deal to record for his new sub label of Crisis Records for one studio album, Friendly Green (named after Green's father), released in 1992.
 Stylistically, their music varied between rock, heavy metal and punk with ska elements.
-Green was credited as Simon Verde on the Outface release ("Green" is translated as "Verde" in Spanish, Italian, Portuguese and Romanian).
+Green was credited as Simon Verde on the Outface release; verde means green in Portuguese, Spanish, Italian, and Romanian.
 With this lineup they toured and played in many places on the east coast and the south of the United States and one tour in Europe.

 Once back from the tour in Europe, Green and Garriga decided that they wanted to move to New York City.
 Cavanagh stayed and later went on to join the band Filter.
 Konopka also decided to stay and recorded one album with the band Integrity.

 In New York, Green and Garriga teamed up with drummer Sammy Siegler (Side by Side, Youth of Today, Judge), bass player Eric Thrice (Orange 9mm), who was replaced by Sara Cox, to form Overfiend.
 The band was named after the brutal Japanese animated film Legend of the Overfiend.
 They recorded a three-song demo with the help of Schreifels, the direction was much heavier with influences of metal and heavy rock.
 Their first show was played in Staten Island opening for Sick of It All.
 This would be their only show.
 Garriga and Siegler would leave the band to join and form CIV.

 In 1996, Green would start to play guitar and sing with Sara Cox, they would then form the band Alpha Jerk.
 They later recruited drummer Luke Abby (Warzone, Gorilla Biscuits), who was then replaced by Nick Heller (Sweet Diesel).
 They would release one self-titled album on Toybox Records.
 They managed to play a few shows in the New York area and doing a few shows together with the bands Lunachicks and Demonspeed.
 Two songs were featured on New York's Hardest, Vol. 2 compilation.